15 Brilliant Handy Hints for Camping

 DIY Emergency Candle

 Every home usually has a stick of butter and extra toilet paper lying around.
-And coincidentally you can make an emergency candle using just those two materials.
+In an emergency, you can make a candle with just those two materials.

 Hair Tie Carabiner